 And it’s no surprise you feel that way.
 Because for years, we’ve been told that engagement is the key to cracking a successful social media account.

 Nothing wrong with that.
 Or is there?

-Well, the problem we have with this line of thought is that most people’s perception of engagement boils down to just two things – likes and comments.
+Well, the problem with this line of thought is that most people’s perception of engagement boils down to just two things – likes and comments.

 Likes and comments are just the public-facing versions of engagement.
-In fact, there’s much more to it than that.
+There’s much more to it than that.

 - Profile visits